espocrm/ext-template/README.md

 After initialization, placeholders in the readme file will be replaced with values specific to your extension.
 Use the changed readme as the documentation.

 After initialization, you can remove `init.php` file from your repository.
-Commit changes and proceed to configuration & building.
+Commit the changes and proceed to configuration & building.

 ## Configuration